tarunCodesHere/Namaste-React/src/Theory/chapter3.md

 - provides HTML like synatx in js
 - cleaner code
 - improves readability
-- we don't need to write React.createElement much often
+- we don't need to write React.createElement as it is sugar-coated with JSX

 ### babel and parcel role in JSX?

 - babel is a compiler which comes with parcel, present in node-modules.
-- babel helps to convert jsx into React.createElement and saves a lot of time and hardwork.
+- `babel helps to convert jsx into React.createElement` and saves a lot of time and hardwork.

 ### What is Functional component?

-- React function jo JSX ka value return karega ya react return karega.
+- JavaScript function in React jo JSX ka value return karega ya react return karega.

              "react element"                           --- "react(Functional componenet)
             const hd=(                                 ---const HeaderComponent=()=>{